Part 1 STREET ADDRESS NUMBERS

 Except as otherwise provided, no person shall erect, construct, alter, refit, change the use of or provide an addition of more than 20% of the existing floor area to any building or structure or a part thereof or cause the same to be done, which fails to support adequate radio coverage for CCDES, the fire companies serving East Fallowfield Township (Modena and Westwood Fire Companies), and the East Fallowfield Township Police Department.
 For the purposes of this section, adequate radio coverage shall include all of the following:

-A minimum signal strength-95dBM available in 90% of the area of each floor of the building when transmitted from the closest CCDES radio communications system site.
+A minimum signal strength of -95 dBM available in 95% of the area of each floor of the building.

-A minimum signal strength of -95dBM received at the closest CCDES radio communications site when transmitted from 90% of the area of each floor of the building.
+A minimum signal strength of -95 dBM received at the closest CCDES radio communications site when transmitted from 95% of the area of each floor of the building.